pretix/pretix-docs/docs/topics/vouchers.md

 ### Exclusive product availability

-This subsection explains how to use vouchers to make a product only available to a select group of invited guests.
+This subsection explains how to use vouchers to make a product (or multiple products) only available to a select group of invited guests.
-This option is appropriate for cases in which you know the group of people beforehand and have a full list of their email addresses, e.g. members of a club, speakers at a conference, or VIPs who get an invitation.
+This option is appropriate for cases in which you know the group of recipients beforehand and have a full list of their email addresses, e.g. members of a club, speakers at a conference, or VIPs who get an invitation.

-First, create or edit the admission product for which you want to restrict availability.
+Navigate to  [Your event] → ":fontawesome-solid-ticket: Products" → "Products" and create or edit the admission product for which you want to restrict availability.
-Open the "Availability" tab and check the box next to "This product can only be bought using a voucher".
+While you are doing that, open the :btn:Availability: tab and check the box next to "This product can only be bought using a voucher".
-The visibility toggle next to that options allows you to choose whether the product should still be displayed in your shop even to customers who do not have a voucher code.
+If you set the visibility toggle next to this option to "Hide product if unavailable", then the product will be hidden in your shop.
+I will only be displayed to customers who entered one of the voucher codes into the voucher field, or who landed in the shop by following one of the voucher links.
+Repeat these steps for each product that you want to make available through this voucher.

-Next, create a quota, add only this product to it and set the total capacity so that it covers the number of emails you are planning to send out.
+Next, create a quota, add only the products in question to it, and set the "Total capacity" so that it covers the number of emails you are planning to send out.

 ![Page titled Create multiple vouchers, showing options for creating multiple voucher codes.](../assets/screens/vouchers/create-multiple.png)

-Then, navigate to [Your Event] :fontawesome-solid-arrow-right: "Vouchers" and click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button.
+Then, navigate to [Your Event] :fontawesome-solid-arrow-right: ":fontawesome-solid-tags: Vouchers" and click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button.
-Generate the same number of voucher codes as emails you are planning to send out.
+Generate the same number of voucher codes as people you are planning to invite.
+The number of vouchers does not have to be equivalent to the number of emails you are sending out.
+You can send multiple vouchers to the same email address using the "number" column in the list of "Recipients".

-Under "Product", choose the product for which you want to restrict availability.
+Under "Product", choose the product for which you want to restrict availability (or the quota, if there is more than one product).
-If you have set the visibility toggle of the product to hidden, check the box next to "Shows hidden products that match this voucher".
+If you have set the visibility toggle of the product to hidden, check the box next to "Shows hidden products that match this voucher" at the bottom of the page.
 This option has no effect if the visibility toggle is set to "Show product with info on why it's unavailable".
 An optional step that can be useful if e.g. you are inviting VIPs is checking the box next to "Offer all add-on products for free when redeeming this voucher".
 This allows voucher holders to freely choose as many add-on products as they like on top of their tickets.